 On January 23rd, AFS took me and a fellow exchange student to Tokyo on a culture trip, with highlights being things like the Ghibli Museum in Mitaka city, or a visit to the National Theater to see a Kabuki performance, and, although you can expect blog posts about both of those things in the following days, this blog is to focus on our trip to the Shueisha publishing offices, and more specifically, the sections in charge of weekly Shonen Jump and Young Jump.
+I learned all about publishing manga as well.

 #2 The Offices